The algebra of $SL_3(\mathbb{C})$ conformal blocks

-The fact that any component of a proper forest in $\tree$ can be given two complete weightings, coupled with Lemma \ref{forest} give a complete description of the generators of $CB_{\tree}^*,$ there are $3^{n-1}$ such weightings.
+The fact that any component of a proper forest in $\tree$ can be given two complete weightings, coupled with Lemma \ref{forest} give a complete combinatorial description of the generators of $CB_{\tree}^*,$ there are $3^{n-1}$ such weightings.
 Next we describe the binomial ideal which presents the affine semigroup algebra associated to $\C[CB_{\tree}^*].$

 \begin{proposition} The ideal $I_{\tree}$ which presents the toric algebra $\C[CB_{\tree}^*]$ by its degree $1$ component is generated by forms of degree $2$ and $3.$ \end{proposition}